xebadevs/Coinversion/scrum/04_Revision01.md

 ✔️ TK#3.03: Creates his own branch from the `Develop Branch` of `Coinversion Project`.

 Comments:
-> I took the challenge of using different tools to obtain the information: not only APIs but also Web Crapping.
+> I took the challenge of using different tools to obtain the information: not only APIs but also Web Scrapping.
-> A long wime went into it; consequently, the second task is incomplete.
+> A long time went into it; consequently, the second task is incomplete.

 ## QA and Testing:
 ✔️ TK#4.01: Supervise the design of the Web Site and give suggestions. \